 What Who Date

 About the Organisation

 aims, philosophy and ethos

 people we work/volunteer with

 work/volunteering we do

-limitations of the organisation
+Imitations of the organisation

 structure: departments/teams

-• management
+management

 The Building

 • toilets, cloakrooms, parking, etc.

-where to get tea/coffee/lunch
+where to get tea/coffee/lunch health and a faturales

-health and safety rules
+health and safety rules -

 The Job/Role

 worker's/volunteer's area of responsibility

-line management
+Ine management

-days/hours of work/volunteering and breaks
+days/hours of work/volunteering and breaks relevant arganizational policies and presedures, including the safeguarding

-relevant organisational policies and procedures, including the safeguarding
+relevant organisational policies and procedures, including the safeguarding abildron and young poople policy

-children and young people policy
+children and young people policycode of behaviour

-• code of behaviour
+-

 The Support System

-who will supervise worker/volunteer, where and when to find them
+who will supervise worker/volunteer, where and when to find them support available

-support available

-supervision/support meetings
+support available supervision/support meetings

 • resources, facilities, equipment,

 • training

 • complaints procedure

 reasonable adjustments, if required

-Fellow Workers/Volunteers
+Fellow Workers/Volunteers -

 • who and what they do

 • team meetings

 working/volunteering with others

 Other Information

 settling in - probationary/trial period

-claiming expenses
+• claiming expenses

 key stakeholders and their roles

-Employee/Volunteer: I confirm that I have completed all items in the induction checklist and, where indicated, read and understood policies and procedures.
+Employee/Volunteer: I confirm that I have completed all items in the induction 1

+checklist and, where indicated, read and understood policies and procedures.

 Signature Date

 Line Manager: I confirm that all items in the induction checklist have been completed

 by (name) either with me, or a member of (organisation) authorised by me.

 Signature Date

-olyliature Date